turbot/steampipe-plugin-kubernetes/README.md

   #  - "/path/to/dir/*.yml" matches all Kubernetes manifest files in a specific directory
   #  - "/path/to/dir/main.yml" matches a specific file

-  # If paths includes "*", all files (including non-kubernetes manifest files) in
+  # If the given paths includes "*", all files (including non-kubernetes manifest files) in
   # the CWD will be matched, which may cause errors if incompatible file types exist

   # Defaults to CWD